How Did Our First Speed-Friending Event Go?

 “The people I did get to meet were very sociable and I would/will attend other events.”

 “The emails/information send prior to the event were very good and clear.”

-***With this super feedback we are planning a repeat Speed-Friending event, so please get in touch and let us know if you would be interested in the next one.
-Then you will be the first to hear about it as there are limited seats for these types of events.***
+***With this super feedback we are planning a repeat Speed-Friending event – please note there are limited seats for these types of events.***

 SHARE THIS POST